Before We Start

 You will need to ensure that you have the tools to build your shelter.
 Axes, Hand Drill, Spades, etc. It is unlikely that you will be able to convey things like cement etc. so research your end destination and what materials will be available to build some form of structure for yourself and your family.

 If you have a Tent, you can live in it and build your structure around the tent, unless you are building an underground structure.
 A semi-sunken structure with a living roof makes it easier to enter and exit is fire resistant and helps with the Heat and cold.
 It will eventually become well camouflaged when the grass etc. starts growing again.

-Once you have an Idea of what you are going to build, you now need to consider what building materials you will use as this will determine the tools you will need.
-You will also need to have practiced the skills needed to use the tools and build the structure.
+Once you have an idea of what you are going to build, you now need to consider what building materials you will use as this will determine the tools you will need.
+You will also need to have practised the skills needed to use the tools and build the structure.

 You should make the basics as a matter of urgency, including items like toilets, shower, and furniture like beds, stove, and a table.
 Once these are taken care of, you can start on things like a water well, vegetable patch, traps etc.

 Make a list of the “extras” you would like to build.
 You can then consider what you need by the way of tools.

 At this stage, one would hope to have a way of getting food and that generally needs to be cooked.
 Considering the difficult circumstances that you have survived thus far, you need to develop a sense of normalcy as far as it would be possible under the prevailing circumstances.
 Little things like a morning cup of coffee would really help bring a modicum of normalcy that will really give everyone’s emotional state a boost.

 Being able to provide cooked meals as soon a possible will certainly help with keeping everyone’s strength up, not to speak of everyone’s morale.
 To this end, it would be good to build a wood stove so that meals can be prepared and it would also be a place where everyone could congregate and talk etc.